Illusiontechnique/Website/README.md

 3. Visit the generated GitHub Pages URL to see the site.

 The main content is in `index.html`.
 AR cube placement is enabled by default and a simple HUD lets you load a custom `.glb` model instead of the cube.

+## Requirements

+This site ships with **three.js r128** and requires a browser capable of WebXR's AR features (e.g. Chrome on Android).
+For the best experience, use a mobile device that supports AR and ensure WebXR is enabled.